-- When you get the vaccination, you will pay for the entire cost of the vaccine and the cost for the provider to give it to you. - You can then ask your plan to pay its share of the cost by using the procedures that are described in Chapter 7. - You will be reimbursed the amount you paid less your normal coinsurance or copayment for the vaccine (including administration) less any difference between the amount the doctor charges and what we normally pay.
+- When you get the vaccination, you may have to pay for the entire cost of the vaccine and the cost for the provider to give it to you. - You can then ask your plan to pay its share of the cost, by using the procedures that are described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
+For other Part D vaccines, you will be reimbursed the amount you paid less your normal coinsurance or copayment for the vaccine (including administration) less any difference between the amount the doctor charges and what we normally pay.
 You may not be reimbursed the entire amount you paid because the doctor's office may be considered out-of-network under your Part D plan.
 If you get "Extra Help," we will reimburse you for this difference.